bar10dr/SevOmatic/README.md

 ##### 1. Download repository
 - Open Command Line (cmd/Powershell/Linux console)
 - Create a folder and enter it
-- Type "git clone https://github.com/bar10dr/SevOmatic.git" (Git for windows: https://gitforwindows.org/)
+- Type "git clone https://github.com/bar10dr/SevOmatic.git" (Git for windows: https://gitforwindows.org/) or just download the source from github

 ##### 2. Creating the Google credentials
 This step will register an application at Google and give you a file with the credentials for that application.